Aveglia/vAMPirus/docs/HelpDocumentation.md

         --ProtCountsBit                 Minimum bitscore for hit to be counted

 --Taxonomy inference parameters--

-        --dbname                       Specify name of database to use for analysis

-        --dbdir                        Path to Directory where database is being stored

-        --headers                      Set taxonomy database header format -> headers= "NCBI" to toggle use of NCBI header format; set to "RVDB" to signal the use of Reverence Viral DataBase (RVDB) headers

-        --dbanno                       Path to directory hmm annotation .txt file - see manual for information on this.
-Leave as is if not planning on using.

-        --lca                          Set --lca T if you would like to add taxonomic classification to taxonomy results - example: "ASV1, Viruses::Duplodnaviria::Heunggongvirae::Peploviricota::Herviviricetes::Herpesvirales::Herpesviridae::Gammaherpesvirinae::Macavirus"
+    Parameters for diamond command

+        --measurement                   Set which measurement to use for a minimum threshold in taxonomy inference - must be either "evalue" or "bitscore"

+        --evalue                        Set maximum e-value for hits to be counted

-        --bitscore                     Set minimum bitscore to allow for best hit in taxonomy assignment
+        --bitscore                      Set minimum bitscore for best hit in taxonomy assignment (default = 30)

         --minID                         Set minimum percent amino acid similarity for best hit to be counted in taxonomy assignment

         --minaln                        Set minimum amino acid alignment length for best hit to be counted in taxonomy assignment

+        --sensitivity                   Set sensitivity parameters for DIAMOND aligner (read more here: https://github.com/bbuchfink/diamond/wiki; default = ultra-sensitive)

+        Database information

+        --dbname                        Specify name of database to use for analysis

+        --dbdir                         Path to Directory where database is being stored - vAMPirus will look here to make sure the database with the name provided above is present and built

+        --dbtype                        Set database type (NCBI or RVDB).
+Lets vAMPirus know which sequence header format is being used and must be set to NCBI when using RefSeq or Non-Redundant databases. -> dbtype="NCBI" to toggle use of RefSeq header format; set to "RVDB" to signal the use of Reverence Viral DataBase (RVDB) headers (see manual)

+    Classification settings - if planning on inferring LCA from RVDB annotation files OR using NCBI taxonomy files, confirm options below are accurate.

+        --dbanno                        Path to directory RVDB hmm annotation .txt file - see manual for information on this.
+Leave as is if not planning on using RVDB LCA.

+        --lca                       Set lca="T" if you would like to add "Least Common Ancestor" classifications to taxonomy results using information provided by RVDB annotation files (works when using NCBI or RVDB databases) - example: "ASV1, Viruses::Duplodnaviria::Heunggongvirae::Peploviricota::Herviviricetes::Herpesvirales::Herpesviridae::Gammaherpesvirinae::Macavirus"

+        --ncbitax                   DIAMOND taxonomy inference using NCBI taxmap files (can be downloaded using the startup script using the option -t); set to "true" for this to run (ONLY WORKS WITH dbtype="NCBI")

 --Phylogeny analysis parameters--